sajuliowiki/2026worldcup3rdplace/README.md

 ## Credits

 Built for tracking the 2026 FIFA World Cup group stage.
-Teams and schedule based on the official FIFA 2026 draw.
+Teams and schedule based on the official FIFA World Cup 2026 draw.